 Julius Eastman – Gay Guerilla (1980)

-Solidarity: Pianist Inna Faliks and three friends perform the epic protest classic The People United Will Never Be Defeated by Rzewski, and LA premiere of Gay Guerilla by Eastman to observe Inauguration Day.
+Solidarity: The epic protest classic The People United Will Never Be Defeated by Frederick Rzewski, and LA premiere of Gay Guerilla by Julius Eastman were performed by pianist Inna Faliks, and friends, to observe Inauguration Day.

 Andre Jolivet – Chant de Linos (1944)

 Rachel Beetz, flute; Alison Bjorkedal, harp; Alyssa Park, violin, Luke Maurer, viola; Timothy Loo, cello

 Eric Tanguy – Sonata for Two Violins (1999)